Checking in at Heathrow

 You should have received check-in instructions with your booking.
 If you can't find them, your airline or travel agent will be able to help.

-However, as a general guide you should aim to arrive:
+However, as a general guide you should aim to arrive at your terminal:

 - Long-haul and El Al: three hours before scheduled departure

-- European flights: two hours before scheduled departure
+- UK and European flights: two hours before scheduled departure.

 Even if you have already checked in online you should still allow plenty of time – check the times given by your airline for dropping bags, collecting boarding cards and getting to your gate.